 Nunavut, 'our land' in Inuktitut, is the newest territory in Canada.
 This enormous natural paradise is a place where ancient traditions, untouched landscapes and incredible wildlife exist together like nowhere else on Earth.

 Discover Ontario’s rich and diverse Indigenous history and culture from pow wows to guided nature tours, authentic artwork to Indigenous cuisine.
 Experience contemporary reflections in urban centers or explore traditional connections to the land.

 Indigenous people living on the land now known as Prince Edward Island are the Mi'kmaq, who have lived in Mi'kma’ki, traditional Mi'kmaq territory, for at least 12,000 years.
 Mi'kmaw know the island as 'Epekwitk', meaning "lying in the water".

-Across the vast expanses of the beautiful landscape of Quebec, 55 Indigenous communities invite visitors to discover an Indigenous experience peppered with the diverse flavours of our regions, nations and cultures.
+Across the vast expanses of the beautiful landscape of Quebec, Indigenous people and communities invite visitors to discover an Indigenous tourism experience peppered with the diverse flavours of our regions, nations, and cultures.